akikuno/TBA-2022-11-08/README.md

 #### 3. [HTML](https://github.com/akikuno/TBA-20221108/blob/main/contents/035-html.md)

-You will learn about the basics of HTML structure.
+You will learn about the basics of HTML structure related to Unix commands.